 The Site Manager has the responsibility for overall management and the general direction of the facility; participates in the orientation and training of employees; and, has overall responsibility for implementation and adherence to this SOP.
 Wherever this SOP describes procedures or requirements without naming a specific individual or position responsible for those requirements, the Site Manager shall have primary responsibility for those requirements.
 Where a specific individual or position is responsible for a particular task, that responsibility is described.
 Otherwise, the Site Manager may delegate authority and assign qualified personnel to accomplish the requirements of this SOP.
-The Site Manager will designate an individual(s) to fulfill his or her duties during periods when the Site Manager is absent.
+The Site Manager will designate an individual(s) with the requisite licensure and training as his or her designee to fulfill duties during periods when the Site Manager is absent.

-Onsite personnel shall perform the job functions of Scale House Attendant, Lead Operator, Equipment Operator(s), Mechanic(s), and Laborer(s) and are under the supervision of the Site

-Manager or his designee.
+Onsite personnel shall perform the job functions of Scale House Attendant, Lead Operator, Equipment Operator(s), Mechanic(s), and Laborer(s) and are under the supervision of the Site Manager or his designee.
 The same individual may perform these functions provided that the minimum staffing compliment are available on site.
 The Site Manager is responsible for hiring and terminating personnel in these positions.